Auto workers' union rolls the dice at Nissan's Mississippi plant

 "If the union wins, it will encourage other in the South to unionize," Vanderbilt University labor analyst Daniel Cornfield said.
 "If the company wins, it will make it more difficult for the UAW to organize elsewhere in the South."

 Scott Waller, president of the Mississippi Economic Council (MEC), the state's chamber of commerce, says Nissan has "changed the landscape" in Mississippi.
-Nissan was the first automaker to locate a major assembly plant in the state, but since Mississippi won the contest for the factory in 2000, it has secured significant investments by other automotive giants like Toyota Motor Corp and Continental AG.
+Nissan was the first automaker to locate a major assembly plant in the state, but since Mississippi won the contest for the factory in 2000, it has secured significant investments by other automotive giants like Toyota Motor Corp (7203.T) and Continental AG (CONG.DE).

 The number of auto workers in the state rose to 18,000 in 2016, from 11,000 in 2010.
 Government statistics show the average Mississippi auto worker earned $50,510 in 2016, 34 percent above the state average.